greenelab/deep-review/sections/02_intro.md

 Based on our guiding question, we focused on the application of deep learning to topics of biomedical importance.
-We divided the large range of topics into three broad classes based on their applied areas: Disease and Patient Categorization, Fundamental Biological Study, and Patient Treatment.
-We briefly introduce the types of questions, approaches and data which are typical for each class in the application of deep learning.
+We divided the large range of topics into three broad classes: Disease and Patient Categorization, Fundamental Biological Study, and Patient Treatment.
+We briefly introduce the types of questions, approaches and data that are typical for each class in the application of deep learning.

 #### Disease and Patient Categorization

-One important topic in the biomedical field is the accurate classification of diseases and disease subtypes.
-In the oncology field, current "gold standard" approaches are limited to either histological approaches, requiring manual human expertise, or shallow molecular markers, such as the cell surface receptors or small panels of genes.
-One example is the current PAM50 approach in classifying breast cancer, which utilizes the expression of 50 marker genes in order to divide breast cancer patients into four subtypes.
+A key challenge in biomedicine is the accurate classification of diseases and disease subtypes.
+In oncology, current "gold standard" approaches involve histology, requiring manual human expertise for quantification, or small panel of molecular markers, such as cell surface receptors or genes' expression.
+One example is the PAM50 approach to classifying breast cancer where the expression of 50 marker genes divides breast cancer patients into four subtypes.
 Significant heterogeneity still remains within these four subtypes [@doi:10.1200/JCO.2008.18.1370 @doi:10.1158/1078-0432.CCR-13-0583].
-Given the increasing wealth of molecular data available, it seems that a more comprehensive subtyping is possible.
+Given the increasing wealth of molecular data available, a more comprehensive subtyping seems possible.

 Several studies have used deep learning methods in order to better categorize breast cancer patients.
 For example, Tan et al. applied denoising autoencoders (DA), an unsupervised approach, in order to cluster breast cancer patients [@doi:10.1142/9789814644730_0014].
-Ciresan et al. utilized convolutional neural networks (CNN) to count mitotic divisions in histological images; a feature which is highly correlated with disease outcome [@doi:10.1007/978-3-642-40763-5_51].
-Despite these recent advances, a number of challenges exist in this area of research, such as the integration of disparate types of data, including electronic health records (EHR), imaging and histology data and molecular omics data.
+Ciresan et al. utilized convolutional neural networks (CNN) to count mitotic divisions in histological images; a feature that is highly correlated with disease outcome [@doi:10.1007/978-3-642-40763-5_51].
+Despite these recent advances, a number of challenges exist in this area of research, such as the integration of disparate types of data, including electronic health records (EHR), imaging and histology data, and molecular omics data.

 #### Fundamental Biological Study

-Broadly speaking, topics in this class aim to answer more fundamental biological questions.
-Deep learning is especially suited in leveraging the large amounts of data from high throughput omics studies.
-The development of deep learning techniques and complex network architectures allow researchers to answer fundamental biological questions with unprecedented accuracy.
+Deep learning can be applied to answer more fundamental biological questions, and is especially suited to leveraging large amounts of data from high throughput omics studies.
-`TODO: revisit "unprecedented accuracy" once we set the overall tone`.
 One classic biological problem where machine learning has been extensively applied is the prediction of molecular targets.
 Recent advances using deep learning have shown higher accuracy in determining molecular targets.
 For